5jt/dyalog-cookbook/manuscript/20_RegularExpressions.md

 Dyalog's implementation of regular expressions offers an elegant solution to the problem:

 ~~~
-      '''.*''' '⍝\N*$' 'foo'⎕R(,¨'&&⌹')⍠('Greedy' 0)⊣is
+      '''\N*''' '⍝\N*$' 'foo'⎕R(,¨'&&⌹')⍠('Greedy' 0)⊣is
 a←1 ⋄ ⌹←1 2 ⋄ txt←'The ⍝ marks a comment; foo' ⍝ set up vars a, foo, txt
 ~~~

 This needs some explanation:

-1. `\N` ...   ⍝TODO⍝ !!
+1. `\N` is the same as a `.`: it matches all characters but the end-of-line character.
+The difference is when `('DotAll' 1)` is specified; that would make the `.` match any character _including the end-of-line character_ while `\N` will not match the end-of-line character no matter what the setting of `DotAll` actually is.

+   That might make sense for the third search pattern (`foo`) but it would under certain circumstances stop the first two search patterns from working as expected.

+   We will come back to this soon  when it will become apparent why we have to use `\N` here rather than the dot.

-1. `'''.*'''` catches all text, and for that text `&` is specified as replacement.
+1. `'''\N*'''` catches all text, and for that text `&` is specified as replacement.
 Now `&` stands for the matching text, therefore nothing will change at all but the matching text _won't participate in any further actions!_ In other words: everything between quotes is left alone.

-1. `'⍝.*$'` catches everything from a lamp (`⍝`) to the end of the line (`$`) and replaces it by itself (`&`).
+1. `'⍝\N*$'` catches everything from a lamp (`⍝`) to the end of the line (`$`) and replaces it by itself (`&`).
 Again nothing changes but the comment will not be affected by anything that follows.

-Since the first expression has already masked eveything within (and including) quotes the first `⍝` does not cause problems.
+   Since the first expression has already masked eveything within (and including) quotes the first `⍝` does not cause problems; it will be ignored at this stage.

 1. Finally `foo` catches the string "foo" in the remaining part, and that is what we are interested in.

 As a result `foo` is found within the code but neither within the text nor as part of the comment.

-As far as we know this feature is specific to Dyalog, but then we have limited experience with other regular expression engines.
+As far as we know this powerful feature is specific to Dyalog, but then we have limited experience with other regular expression engines.

 Note that the `,¨` in `,¨'&&⌹'` is essential because otherwise  ....`⍝TODO⍝`  Bug report <01406>